dspinellis/simple-rolap/README.md

 ## Goodies
 Here are some more things that the provided `Makefile` allows you to do.

+* Run `make help` to obtain a list of available targets.
 * Run `make graph.png` or `make graph.pdf` to generate a diagram of the queries' dependencies.
 * Run `make test` to run any [RDBUnit](https://github.com/dspinellis/rdbunit)